 If your hair is fine and/or dead

-straight, even the greatest amount of effort in the form of scrunch or diffuse hair drying will not result in
+straight, even the greatest amount of effort will not result in

-your have a natural wave, loose or tight curl or have a permanent wave and you are after more waves, move volume (bigger hair) or
+your have a wave or loose curl and you are after more waves or

-a longer lasting look, the advice we have on scrunch or diffuse hair styling will prove
+a longer lasting look, the advice we have for you here will prove

 Firstly, to get the best results